saichandan-g/sde-hire-new/backend/README.md

 ## Fallback Behavior

-If Ollama is not available or encounters an error, the server will fall back to using pre-generated responses.
-This ensures the application remains functional even without the LLM server.
+If the chat API is not available or encounters an error, the server will fall back to using pre-generated responses.
+This ensures the application remains functional even without the AI service.